-Note that Minh Dang Quang Buddhist Institute, as well as other pagodas, require visitors to wear suitable outfits that can cover your arms (no dresses or mini-skirts).
+Note that Minh Dang Quang Buddhist Institute and other pagodas require visitors to wear suitable outfits that can cover your arms (no dresses or mini-skirts).

 A capture of Minh Dang Quang Buddhist Institute from Hanoi Highway

 Mendicant Buddhism in Vietnam was founded by Venerable Minh Dang Quang.
-If compared to other sects of Buddhism, Mendicant Buddhism has only been in practice for over 70 years (1944 - 2018).
-This period is short but Mendicant Buddhism has developed strongly and has a great influence on the Vietnamese, especially people in the southwest of Vietnam.
-From 1954 to 1975, Mendicant Buddhism had widely spread to other provinces in the central region (to the South of Hue and Quang Tri).
+Compared to other Buddhist sects, Mendicant Buddhism has only been in practice for over 70 years (1944 – 2018).
+This period is short but Mendicant Buddhism has developed strongly and greatly influenced the Vietnamese, especially people in the southwest of Vietnam.
+From 1954 to 1975, Mendicant Buddhism widely spread to other provinces in the central region (to the South of Hue and Quang Tri).
 Currently, this Buddhist sect has many followers throughout Vietnam and even in other countries such as Australia, France, Germany, the US, and Canada.

-In November 1981, Mendicant Buddhism officially became one of the largest Buddhist sects today in Southern Vietnam and was acknowledged as one of nine Buddhism organizations of Vietnam's Buddhist Organizations.
+In November 1981, Mendicant Buddhism officially became one of the largest Buddhist sects today in Southern Vietnam and was acknowledged as one of nine Buddhist organizations of Vietnam Buddhist Organizations.

 A senior monk at Minh Dang Quang Buddhist Institute

-Venerable Minh Dang Quang was born in a Confucian family in Phu Hau Village, Vinh Long Province in southern Vietnam.
-When he was a kid, he was different from others and expressed extraordinary qualities such as quick-witted, calm, and kindness.
-When he was 14 years old, unlike other teenagers, he concentrated on studying Buddhism philosophy.
+Venerable Minh Dang Quang was born in a Confucian family in Phu Hau Village, Vinh Long Province, in southern Vietnam.
+When he was a kid, he was different from others and expressed extraordinary qualities such as being quick-witted, calm, and kind.
+When he was 14 years old, he concentrated on studying Buddhism philosophy, unlike other teenagers.

 He once went to Cambodia to look for spiritual teachers.
-However, after many years with Cambodian monks, he was still not satisfied with what he was taught.
-Consequently, he left Cambodia and returned to Vietnam and meditated for seven consecutive days and nights on To Chau Mountain.
-After that, he reached the highest level of mindfulness and realized the Dharma - the laws and truth that affect the whole universe.
+However, after many years with Cambodian monks, he was still unsatisfied with what he was taught.
+Consequently, he left Cambodia, returned to Vietnam, and meditated for seven consecutive days and nights on To Chau Mountain.
+After that, he reached the highest level of mindfulness and realized the Dharma – the laws and truth that affect the whole universe.

 Venerable Minh Dang Quang carried on his missionary work from 1946 to 1954.
 However, on the first day of the second month in the Lunar calendar in 1954, he disappeared without a trace.
 Nowadays, the followers of Mendicant Buddhism still pray for him on this day each year.